 In the Bristol docks wildlife survey, the surveyors had extensive bat survey experience and any evidence or potential for bats was recorded.
 The survey notes that the Marchioness Shed, just outside the south-west corner of Bathurst Basin has potential for bats.

 There are certainly plenty of bats in Bristol and the surrounding area.
-The Avon Bat Group in an article in Bristol Magazine stated that “16 out of the 17 species resident in the UK can be found in the old Avon area, including the city itself”.
+The Avon Bat Group in an article in Bristol Magazine stated that:

 The most common Bristolian bats are the thumb-sized pipistrelles.